Arsh199965/Arsh199965/README.md

 # 💫 About Me:
 I am a passionate programmer who loves artificial intelligence and has always been fascinated by such intelligent architectures.
-I also love a bit of designing and creating ravishing frontend solutions.
+I also love a bit of designing and creating alluring software solutions.

 ## 🌐 Socials: